automl/symbolic-explanations-hpo/README.md

 and dataset, by running

 ```
-python run_symbolic_explanation_hpobench.py --job_id 0
+python run_symbolic_explanation_hpobench.py --job_id 0 --run_type smac
 ```

-By default, the symbolic regression will be fitted on the samples collected during Bayesian Optimization (a).
+This way, the symbolic regression will be fitted on the samples collected during Bayesian Optimization (a).
-By setting `run_type` in the script to `rand`, the symbolic regression will be fitted on the randomly sampled configurations (b).
-When setting `run_type` in the script to `surr`, the symbolic regression will be fitted on the random samples with Gaussian process performance estimates (c).
+By setting `run_type` to `rand`, the symbolic regression will be fitted on the randomly sampled configurations (b).
+When setting `run_type` to `surr`, the symbolic regression will be fitted on the random samples with Gaussian process performance estimates (c).

 ### Gaussian Process Baseline